 All four weave literary studies with memoir; all four explore the author' s personal relationship with books; all four examine the ways that stories form us, effect us, and define us.
 I'm planning to discuss them all this week, starting today with The Child That Books Built.

 I first read Spufford's book in 2002, the year of its original publication, and what struck me then was the unusual nature of its composition: childhood memoir mixed into literary and publishing history, with digression into cognitive science and child psychology in relation to story.
-In the intervening years, writers of memoir have expanded the form in so many ways that the structure of Spufford's book has lost its radical edge; I find that I have to remind myself that his memoir was a pioneering text.
+In the two decades since, writers of memoir have expanded the form in so many ways that the structure of Spufford's book has lost its radical edge; I find that I have to remind myself that his memoir was a pioneering text.
 That said, it is still a cracking good read.
 Spufford is roughly the same generation I am and grew up with many of the same children's books on his shelves.
 He also has a taste for fantasy, and discusses the genre with knowledge and love.
-Although his writing on fairy tales relies too much (for this reader) on the disputed psychoanalytic theories of Bruno Bettleheim, his passion for all things magical wins me over nonethless, along with his poignant exploration of a childhood in which finding doors into other worlds was merciful and necessary.
+Although his writing on fairy tales relies too much (for this reader) on the disputed psychoanalytic theories of Bruno Bettleheim, his passion for all things magical wins me over nonethless, and his poignant reflections on a difficult childhood in which finding doors into other worlds was merciful and necessary.

 Here's a passage from Spufford's introduction to give you a sense of the book as a whole: